88ngreen88/Final_Project_Repo/README.md

 Looking at the chart above my final model has a test accuracy of 96%.

-## Conclusions
+### Conclusions

 In this project, I built a CNN model that can accurately identify malaria-infected cells in blood samples.
 The model achieved a test accuracy of 96%, which demonstrates its effectiveness in detecting malaria.
 In addition, the model was faster and simpler than transfer learning models I looked at like VGG19.
 By launching this model on Streamlit, workers for the WHO will be able to easily use this model.

+Given that my model is categorizing  blood samples as being infected/uninfected with malaria with 96% accuracy, I would recommend use my Streamlit app.
+Next, I would recommend the WHO train field works, local doctors, and microscopist on how to use the Streamlit app.

+### Next Steps

+1. Continue to run models with the goal of reducing false negatives.

+2. Update streamlit app to intake patients information

-My next step will be to connect my Streamlit website to mongoDB in order to save results in a database
+3. Connect Streamlit website to mongoDB in order to save results in a database to improve the WHO’s malaria surveillance system